 Before submitting your application for a Saïd Foundation Scholarship, please read the following information about selecting and applying for your postgraduate courses.

 What to expect from postgraduate studies in the UK

-Postgraduate masters courses in the UK typically last for one year but there are some two year programmes.
-DPhil and PhD programmes at the University of Oxford and the University of Cambridge typically last between three and four years.
+Postgraduate Masters courses in the UK typically last for one year but there are some two year programmes.
 Candidates should check the specific course pages for further details.

 Postgraduate programmes are challenging and can be very intensive.
 The academic style is focused on student-led learning; you will be expected to work independently and to develop your own critical judgement.
 You will be encouraged to ask questions, debate and develop your own arguments that are coherent and supported by evidence.